L Strs.

 Last year L Strs made $15.9B in revenue.
 Fuel was the main engine at $9.70B, or 61% of sales.

 Revenue grew 7.3% last year.
-Still described sales as supportive at $4.5 billion and said both revenue and earnings rose 14% vs. prior year in the quarter it discussed.
+Institutional data still described sales as supportive at $4.5 billion and said both revenue and earnings rose 14% vs.

 Casey’s posted $5.53 in quarterly EPS, below the $6.25 consensus estimate.